 2 Pallas is the formal name for it, with the two indicating that it was the second classified planet.

 This is interesting because it was indeed classified as a planet, only being reclassified in the 19th Century.

 The number two can be seen again and again in mythology.

 Roman mythology, for example, is centered around the number, starting from the beginning of the great city of Rome.

 The two brothers Romulus and Remus were thrown into the Tiber River when they were just infants but were rescued and raised by wolves.

-Later in their lives when they came to found the city of Rome they got into an argument about what to name the city.
+Later in their lives when they found the city of Rome, they got into an argument about what to name the city.